Implementation plan template

 Benefits of a digital implementation plan template

-Static implementation plan templates—like those created in Excel—are a helpful way to see your timeline and tasks at a high level, but they lack the functionality needed to really hit your goals.
-In contrast, digital implementation plan templates created in a project management tool let you track and manage everything—from communication to goal progress and any potential roadblocks—all in one place.
+Static implementation plan templates, like those created in Excel, are a helpful way to see your timeline and tasks at a high level, but they lack the functionality needed to really hit your goals.
+Digital implementation plan templates created in a project management tool let you track and manage everything, from communication to goal progress and any potential roadblocks, all in one place.

-• Increase goal success by breaking down your high-level goal into actionable, achievable steps at the start of the initiative.
+• Break down high-level goals into actionable, achievable steps at the start of the initiative.

 • Track goal progress in different views, including Kanban boards and Gantt charts.